Emmanuel8577/Avenia_Care_Foundation_Website/README.md

 └── README.md
 🏁 Getting Started Locally
 Prerequisites
-Ensure you have Node.js (v18+) and npm/yarn installed.
+Ensure you have Node.js (v18+) and npm or yarn installed.

 Installation
 Clone the repository: